01-edu/public/subjects/DPxAI/robots-harmony/README.md

 }
 ```

-- Add the following block of style to all you class's of `name-robot`.
+- Add the following block of style to all your class's of `name-robot`.
 To do so, we follow the rule:

 ```css
 .class-one,